ehan03/UFC-Predict/README.md

 ### How Good are the Bookies?

-The following figure and table come from a sample of ~1300 bouts for five different and well-known bookmakers, and they capture important information regarding how well-calibrated the odds are for each bookmaker as well as their average house edge (which a bettor would need to overcome in order to consistently make profit).
+The following figure and table come from a sample of ~1300 bouts for five different and well-known bookmakers, and they capture important information regarding how well-calibrated the closing odds are for each bookmaker as well as their average house edge (which a bettor would need to overcome in order to consistently make profit).

 <div align="center">